Etla - research to support policy-making

 Growth, international trade and competition

-The research examine the effects of competition, digitalization and the data economy, as well as public sector actions such as regulation and innovation and competition policy, on companies’ strategies, innovations and market operations.
-The subject of interest is especially the possibilities of innovation-driven growth in Finland and what kind of measures can be taken to promote growth.
-The research targets are also the background factors of the success of export companies as well as trade policy changes and their economic effects.
+This research group examines the effects of competition, digitalisation and the data economy, as well as public sector actions such as policy run regulations and how they affect on company strategy, commercial innovations and market operations.
+One particular topic of interest is what opportunities are available through innovation-driven growth in Finland and what measures could be taken to promote growth.
+The group also studies how export companies become successful as well as trade policy changes and their economic effects.

 Read more